 Somehow my recap posts have migrated to Tuesdays.
-I actually love that more because it gives me time to post a weekend recipe, and then spend the rest of my Sunday night technology free.
+I actually love that more because it gives me time to post a weekend recipe and spend the rest of my Sunday night technology-free.

 Tuesday was filled with work tasks, cleaning, and running a lot of errands.

 Breakfast: protein yogurt (Vanilla Orgain & SoDelicious coconut milk yogurt, unsweetened) topped with fresh fruit and unsweetened dried cranberries.
 I had a wheatgrass/lemon/ginger shot on the side.